-Except for Baron Asset Fund, which may invest up to 10% of its net assets, the Underlying Funds may invest up to 15% of their respective net assets in illiquid securities at the time of purchase.
+Baron Asset Fund may invest up to 10% of its net assets, and Baron Growth Fund, Baron Small Cap Fund, Baron Opportunity Fund, Baron Fifth Avenue Growth Fund, Baron Discovery Fund and Baron Durable Advantage Fund may invest up to 15%, of their respective net assets in illiquid securities at the time of purchase.
 An illiquid security is one that cannot be disposed of in the ordinary course of business within seven days.
 Such investments may include private equity securities, private investments in public equity securities and other restricted securities.
-To the extent that there is no established market for some of the debt securities in which the Underlying Funds may invest, there may be thin or no trading in such securities, and the ability of the Adviser to value accurately such securities may be adversely affected.
-Further, it may be more difficult for the Underlying Funds to sell securities for which no established market exists.
-During periods of reduced market liquidity, and in the absence of readily available market quotations for securities held in the Underlying Funds' portfolios, the responsibility of the Adviser to value the Underlying Funds' securities becomes more difficult, and the Adviser's judgment may play a greater role in the valuation of the Underlying Funds' securities due to a reduced availability of reliable data.
+To the extent that there is no established market for some of the debt securities in which the Funds may invest, there may be thin or no trading in such securities, and the ability of the Adviser to value accurately such securities may be adversely affected.
+Further, it may be more difficult for the Funds to sell securities for which no established market exists.
+During periods of reduced market liquidity, and in the absence of readily available market quotations for securities held in the Funds' portfolios, the responsibility of the Adviser to value the Funds' securities becomes more difficult, and the Adviser's judgment may play a greater role in the valuation of the Funds' securities due to a reduced availability of reliable data.

-To the extent that the Underlying Funds purchase illiquid securities or securities that are restricted as to resale, the Underlying Funds may incur additional risks and costs.
+To the extent that the Funds purchase illiquid securities or securities that are restricted as to resale, the Funds may incur additional risks and costs.
 Illiquid and restricted securities may be particularly difficult to value and their disposition may require greater effort and expense than more liquid securities.
-The Underlying Funds may be required to incur costs in connection with the registration of restricted securities in order to dispose of such securities, although pursuant to Rule 144A under the Securities Act of 1933, certain securities may be determined to be liquid pursuant to procedures adopted by the Board under applicable guidelines.
+The Funds may be required to incur costs in connection with the registration of restricted securities in order to dispose of such securities, although pursuant to Rule 144A under the Securities Act of 1933, certain securities may be determined to be liquid pursuant to procedures adopted by the Board under applicable guidelines.

-If one or more instruments in a Fund's portfolio become illiquid, the Underlying Funds may exceed their limit on illiquid instruments.
-If this occurs, the Underlying Funds must take steps to bring the aggregate amount of illiquid instruments back within the prescribed limitations as soon as reasonably practicable.
-However, this requirement will not force an Underlying Fund to liquidate any portfolio instrument where the Underlying Funds would suffer a loss on the sale of that instrument.
+If one or more instruments in a Fund's portfolio become illiquid, the Fund may exceed its limit on illiquid instruments.
+If this occurs, the Fund must take steps to bring the aggregate amount of illiquid instruments back within the prescribed limitations as soon as reasonably practicable.
+However, this requirement will not force a Fund to liquidate any portfolio instrument where the Fund would suffer a loss on the sale of that instrument.